NoRule Book Banner

 Reality is usually more complicated than that.

-You may not agree with what Aaron Swartz did.
-But his story forces an uncomfortable question :
+You don’t have to agree with what Aaron Swartz did to question whether the rules, institutions and punishments surrounding his case were right.
+But his story does force an uncomfortable question :

 Who benefits when knowledge is locked away?